To determine the amount of child care assistance the family and/or provider were actually eligible to receive, examine the following:

 If a family becomes ineligible for child care assistance and wants to receive child care assistance in the future, the family is required to reapply and meet entrance income limits.

 Sometimes it is discovered that a family who continuously received child care assistance was ineligible for a period of that time.
 The time when the family was again eligible begins with the next time the family supplied information that established their eligibility (subsequent period of time).

 Assess an overpayment for the period of ineligibility and determine if an overpayment exists for the subsequent period of time.

 If the family was receiving Minnesota Family Investment Program (MFIP) child care:

 If the family was receiving Basic Sliding Fee (BSF), Transition Year (TY), Transition Year Extension (TYE) or Portability Pool (PP) child care:

 If the period of ineligibility was longer than the time period allowed for temporary ineligibility, determine whether the family’s income was below the entrance income limit for the family size at the beginning of the subsequent period of time when the family met the eligibility requirements.

 Family was on child care assistance from January 1 to November 30.
 Family met eligibility requirements from January 1 to May 31.
-Family did not meet eligibility requirements from June 1 to September 30 (for example the parent was not in an authorized activity).
+Family did not meet eligibility requirements from June 1 to September 30 (for example the parent was not in an authorized activity for more than the 3 month period allowed under Extended Eligibility).
 Family met eligibility requirements from October 1 to November 30.